SmithWillSuffice/ohanga-pai/content/blog/90_ancient_fiscal_fissures.md

 were paid in the well-regulated silver currency, and [caused peasants and artisans to enter larger markets](https://en.wikipedia.org/wiki/Mughal_Empire#CITEREFAsherTalbot2006)."

-History goldbuuffer dude!
+History goldbuffer dude!
 Where dd the merchants get the tokens from in the first place?
-Out their Mint 𖧥𖨚𖨚𖨚𖨚?
+Out their Mint 𖧥𖨚𖨚𖠢𖨚?

 Now, it is possible Ahkbar had some merchants mint the coins themselves, but this is not clear, and I highly doubt it.
 The administration was known